 Daily life is so busy, it’s easy to lose sight of the bigger picture of your financial goals and dreams.
 A vision board is a great way to cut through the clutter, clarify your financial goals and keep yourself on track to achieving them.

+But first, what is a vision board?
 Simply put, a vision board is an actual piece of board onto which you pin imagery and words that relate to your goals.
 So, if one of your goals is to buy a house by the end of the year, you might include images of your dream home and the features you would like it to have.

+How does that help you achieve your goals?
 It’s widely known that making a list of your goals helps you to achieve them.
 A study from the Dominican University in California showed that people were far more likely to achieve their goals if they took the simple step of writing them down.

 Creating a vision board forces you to get specific about what you want to achieve.